Partial hospitalization programs bridge the time between inpatient and outpatient addiction treatment and help people prepare for life in recovery.

 - Education about mental health conditions

-- Other psycho-educational activities
+- Psycho-educational activities

 - Access to indoor and outdoor amenities, as medically appropriate